Professional-Scala/wiley-professional-scala/README.md

 TODO: Update to include all chapters.

-These code examples support chapters 5 and 8 of Professional Scala covering Maven and Scaladoc.
+This is a companion repository containing examples from Professional Scala by Wrox Press.

 ## Prerequisites